zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 We also let you code and unit test them with strongly typed Go code as an alternative to messy templated Helm charts in YAML, that everyone is afraid to touch, and for good reason.

-### On-Demand Pricing vs. Reserved Pricing vs.Spot
+### On-Demand Pricing vs. Reserved Pricing vs Spot

 On-demand pricing is the price you pay for guaranteed resources you can provision on demand.
 These are more ideal for short term workload spikes, development purposes, or low traffic apps.